uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 | LightingCond                  | 0.028         |
 | WeatherCond                   | 0.031         |

+__Table 1__: Correlation table (association with :CrashSeverity).

-From the table above, it can be observed that the the factor that is the most correlated to the crash severity is the "TotalFatals" column which indicates the number of fatalities for each crash, with a  value of 0.707.
+From Table 1, it can be observed that the best-correlated factor in relation to crash severity is the "TotalFatals" column, which indicates the number of fatalities for each crash, with a value of 0.707.
 Similar observations can be made for the number of injuries.
 This makes sense because it is expected that the higher the severity of the crash, the higher the number of fatalities and injuries is expected to be.
 However, this is not very helpful for understanding how different conditions affect the severity of the crash.
 For this purpose, the columns that can be compared are: "IntersectionRelated", "RoadwayFunctionClassCode", "WorkZoneRelated", "ClassOfTrafficWay", "TrafficControlDevice", "TrafficControlDeviceCond", "RoadSurfaceCond", "RoadDefects", "LightingCond" and "WeatherCond".
 Comapring these, it can be seen that presence of intersections has the highest correlation with the severity of the crash followed by the traffic control device.
 In addition, the characteristics of the workzone seem to have the least correlation with the severity of the crash.
 This observation can be useful to understand the dataset and get an idea about which variables are important for making predictions.
-This was done to get a general idea about the data but for performing predictions, this will be handled in detail.
+This was done to get a general idea about the data, but for performing predictions additional details should be considered.

 ### Trends

-Since not all the variables have to be present for an accident to occur, it can be seen that most accidents happen in the absence of adverse conditions.
-However, we should take into account that this reflects the fact that adverse conditions are exceptions, and accidents happen on a daily basis with other factors as underlying reasons such as human behavior.
-However, adverse conditions do increase the likelihood of accidents and it can be observed an increase in the overall number of occurrences in specific hours (evening), days (weekends), and months (winter).The road type is also found to be directly correlated with the maximum speed limit, and as a consequence is tied to the number of accidents per day.
+Given that not all the variables have to be present for a crash to occur, it can be seen that most accidents happen in the absence of adverse conditions.
+However, it should be taken into account that this reflects the fact that adverse conditions are exceptions, and accidents happen on a daily basis with other factors as underlying reasons such as the human behavior itself.
+However, adverse conditions do increase the likelihood of accidents and it can be observed an increase in the overall number of occurrences in specific hours (evening), days (weekends), and months (winter).
+The road type is also found to be directly correlated with the maximum speed limit, and as a consequence it is potentially tied to the number of accidents per day.

-### Potential Issues
+### Potential Issues for Modeling

-As long as the number of entries containing a value for an independent variable overcome by large any other value for the same independent variable, we may experience problems related to "imbalanced data" due to the uneven distribution of observations.
-Similarly, it can be seen that most of the independent variables are "classifications", and therefore their entries don't provide meaningul numerical values to be analyzed or correlated.
-For some of them we could replace the text values by boolean variables, but for some others a rating system may be needed if a numerical interpretation is required.

-It can be noticed that most of the attributes are subjective observations trying to describe the potential causes of an accident, and may be dependent on the observer itself.
+As long as the number of entries containing a value for an independent variable overcomes by large any other value for the same independent variable, it can be expected that the analysis will potentially experience problems related to "imbalanced data", due to the uneven distribution of observations.
+Similarly, it can be seen that most of the independent variables are "classifications", and therefore their entries do not provide meaningul numerical values to be analyzed or correlated.
+For some of them, it is possible to replace the text values by boolean variables, but for some others a rating system may be needed if a numerical interpretation is required.
+It can be noticed that most of the attributes are subjective observations trying to describe the potential causes of a crash, and may be dependent on the observer itself.
 However, the casualties are a meaningful numerical observation that will be thoroughly used througout this report.

 ## Predictive Model {.page_break_before}